Langtang Valley Trek Overview

 Day 10: Drive from Syabrubesi to Kathmandu

-• Drive Time: Approx. 7–8 hours depending on road condition
+- Drive Time: approx. 7–8 hours depending on road conditions

 Day 11: Final Departure